peakBreaker/peakBreaker.github.io/_posts/2018-09-07-Golang-with-The-Paal-Gang.markdown

 - In switch case statements, break is implicit/default and to ignore a break one writes the `fallthrough` keyword

 ```
+v := 42
+switch v {
+case 100:
+	fmt.Println(100)
+	fallthrough
+case 42:
+	fmt.Println(42)
+	fallthrough
+case 1:
+	fmt.Println(1)
+	fallthrough
+default:
+	fmt.Println("default")
+}
+// Output:
+// 42
+// 1
+// default
 ```

+*In C, for example, this is switched.
+By default the switch statement in C will fallthrough, and one writes `break` to break the switch statement.
+In Golang, the break is implicit.
+Since one most often want to break the switch statment, the golang syntax is pretty great!*

 - Exported variables, constants and functions from packages must start with a capital letter

 ```
+import (
+	"fmt"
+	"math"
+)

+func main() {
+	fmt.Println(math.pi) // doesn't work
+	fmt.Println(math.Pi) // works
+}
 ```

+A great tut on this in [A Tour of Go](https://tour.golang.org/basics/3)

 ## Golang datatypes